 August 1, 2023 - June 30, 2024 (Grant Period FY2024)

-Each school site is eligible to apply for up to two $5,000 grants per school year.
+Each school site is eligible to apply for a single $2,500 grant per school year.

 Match requirement: 10%.
 Matching funds may not be other Oklahoma Arts Council funds.